kfarleigh/GEA_MetaAnalysis/README.md

 # GEA_MetaAnalysis
-Contains code to run the analyses of Farleigh & Jezkova (in prep).
+This repository will contain code to run analyses detailed in Farleigh & Jezkova (*in prep*).
+Please reach out to [Keaka Farleigh](https://kfarleigh.github.io/contact/) if you have any questions.